convistaalmar/frontend-style-guide/README.md

 * To add UI icons, drop a single file for each one in `src//icons` and use them with `SVG`'s `<use>` tag ([read this article to learn more](https://css-tricks.com/svg-sprites-use-better-icon-fonts/))
 * To add custom scripts, create a single file for each interaction or component in `src//scripts`
 * To add external plugins, drop a single file in `src//plugins` (remember to add all plugin metadata like version, repository uri, etc. at the top of it)

+### Vendor libraries

+* Bootstrap and HTML5Boilerplate are included for reference: you can copy and paste files or code snippets from them to your apropiate sources
+* jQuery and Modernizr can be automatically updated by switching the submodule's working copy to the latest release's tag